paulot/emberTODO/README.md

 # emberTODO
-An emberjs tutorial TODO app
+An emberjs tutorial TODO app.
+Done for me to learn ember.